Electoral Laws (Restoring Electoral Fairness) Amendment Bill 2025

 PUBLIC PROCEEDINGS

-The committee has scheduled a public hearing, and a public briefing by officers of the Department of Justice on Friday, 16 January 2026.
-See timeline below for further information.
+The committee held a public hearing, and a public briefing by officers of the Department of Justice on Friday, 16 January 2026.

 Committee’s report